CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 Complete reproducibility is having the researcher and reviewer share identical 'bits' of the necessary system, program, and dependencies.

-Vandewalle identifies several necessity for complete reproducibility
+Vandewalle identifies several necessities for complete reproducibility
 [Vandewalle]: the program's source code, package dependencies, system requirements and configuration, data source used, and documentation on running the provided the source code.